Rushmoor Knights: Origins

 The team was founded as the Farnham Knights in 1985, under Head Coach Marc Salazar, who was an American service member, serving in the United States Air Force, at RAF Greenham Common.
 The team played their first friendly in 1985 as the Farnham Knights against the Thames Valley Chargers.
-The franchise joined the Budweiser League, Div 1, for the league's inaugural season in 1986 and went on to a successful 5 - 5 season.
+The franchise joined the Budweiser League, Div 1, for the league's inaugural season in 1986 and went on to a successful 5 – 5 season.
 Their second season, 1987, saw the Knights complete their conference schedule undefeated to win their first conference title.

 During 1994 the Farnham Knights merged with the Hampshire Cavaliers and were renamed the Southern Seminoles.
 Personal Assurance stepped in during 1997 to sponsor the side which led to the return of the Knights moniker, the Personal Assurance Knights.
 In 2007, MH Football Shop took over the main sponsorship of the club, to rename them the Farnham MH Knights.

 In 2008, a new main sponsor, Fast Lane, stepped in with a two-year deal.
 The team were then known as the Farnham Fast Lane Knights.

 League placing and catchment

 As the only club in the Blackwater Valley the Knights have drawn players from across Surrey and Hampshire, within 20 mi are Woking, Guildford, Farnborough, Aldershot, Bracknell and Basingstoke.

 All games were played at Farnham Rugby Club from 2013, the first season in the club's history that it has been based in the town of Farnham itself after only playing 1 game at Farnham Rugby Club's old ground in Wrecclesham.
-They have since moved to King George V playing fields in Farnborough back in the borough of Rushmoor, leading to the re-naming.
+They have since moved to King George V playing fields in Farnborough back in the borough of Rushmoor, leading to the renaming.

 Farnham Knights rebranded to the Rushmoor Knights ahead of the 2021 BAFANL season.